amxn18/LLM/Langchain/PROJECTS/CURRENCY CONVERSION TOOL/README.md

 Tool binding attaches tools to the language model.
 During this step:

-- The model receives the list of tools
+- The model receives the list of tools.
 - The model receives tool descriptions and argument schemas
 - The model becomes capable of identifying when a tool is relevant